ODBC-ODBC Bridge

 Server

-In addition, the OOB Server:
+In addition, the ODBC-ODBC Bridge server:

 • Audits connection activity to a file.
-Generates audit log (and native Windows event log) entries for connection attempts denied due to invalid authentication details, a connection limit or an access control rule.
+Generates audit log (and native Windows event log) entries for connection attempts denied due to invalid authentication details, a connection limit, or an access control rule.

 • Allows these statistics to be exported to timestamped file: average connections per minute, connections per client.